-The last week in November, my good friend, Cecile Delpire Kambouchner, took me to see her father, Robert Delpire, at his home.
-I hadn't seen Bob (as he is affectionately called by those who know him) since late April or early May at his office in St. Germain des Prés when he had made some changes to the cover of the book that we had been working together on for over a year.
+The last week in November of last year, Cecile Delpire Kambouchner, took me to see her father, Robert Delpire, at his home.
+I hadn’t seen Bob (as he is affectionately called by his friends) since late April or early May at his office in St. Germain-des-Près when he had made some changes to the cover of the book that we had been working together on for over a year.

 I had been to Bob’s home numerous times over the years when I had the pleasure of dining with him and his wife, Sarah Moon.
 I found Bob in a much better shape than I had imagined.
 He offered me chocolate, a big madeleine, and a glass of very strange tasting alcohol from Mexico, dark as molasses whose name I can no longer recall.
 We then went down to his basement atelier where he works on his herbiers.
 He took the five items that I had pinched from Jardin des Plantes and placed them between two sheets of paper to flatten them and said that he would use them later.
 He showed me some of the pieces that he had been working on of late.
 When I spotted a gorgeous framed piece with a large, extraordinary leaf as the centerpiece, he said that it was his “self-portrait”.